cp-tools/cpt-lib/README.md

 Short for competitive programming tools library, `cpt-lib` is a collection of API wrappers to request and upload data to various competitive programming websites, enabling the extraction and processing of a myriad of data with relative ease.

-Make sure to star the project if you found it useful. :smile:
+Make sure to star :star: the project if you found it useful. :smile:

 <!--Or visit cpt-api for a command line interface-->